JetBrains Plugin for LeetCode

 Note

-This section is optional and is mainly for readers who want to debug code locally with breakpoints.
+This part is optional.
+It is for readers who want to set breakpoints and debug code locally:

-The code for each problem is actually a regular code file and can theoretically be debugged and run locally.
-However, there are a few issues:
+The code for each problem is just a normal code file.
+In theory, you can debug and run it locally, but there are a few issues:

 ListNode